Epilepsy & MRI: What a Brain Scan Can and Can’t Detect

 Epilepsy is a common condition that can develop at any age and affects millions of people all over the world.
 In fact, there are over half a million people with epilepsy in the UK, which is around 1 in 100 people.

-If you have been experiencing seizures or symptoms that may indicate you may have epilepsy, you may be referred for further testing, such as an MRI scan.
+If you have been experiencing seizures or symptoms that may indicate you may have epilepsy, you may be referred for further testing, such as an epilepsy MRI scan.

 In this article we shall explore epilepsy, including the common symptoms, seizures and how MRI scans can be useful for assessing, diagnosing and monitoring epilepsy.